Troy Thompson (politician): Military service scrutiny

 In April 2024, Thompson was the subject of scrutiny after doubts were raised in the media about his claims of having served with the Australian Army.
 After he attended Townsville's Anzac Day dawn service without any medals, Thompson admitted he did not have any medals of his own.
 This is despite Thompson claiming he served for five years as a reservist in Australia, with the 109th Signals Squadron before serving with the Special Air Service Regiment's 152 Signal Squadron, finishing his service with the 105th Signals Squadron.
 (It should be noted the City of Townsville is considered a 'garrison city', home to large army and air force presences.)

-When asked what his service number was, Thompson said he could not recall what it was because the only record of it was in a book where it had been noted down in handwriting in the mid-1990's.
+When asked what his service number was, Thompson said he could not recall what it was because the only record of it was in a book where it had been noted down in handwriting in the mid-1990s.
 Thompson said he had asked unrelated federal MP Phillip Thompson for help in trying to locate his service number, but Phillip Thompson said he had not yet received any such request.

 When asked by the Townsville Bulletin to provide evidence of the request having been submitted, Thompson said he would not be making any further comments about the issue.
 The Bulletin also claimed Thompson has since blocked some newspaper staff and local community leaders from his official mayoral social media channels.

 In the interview with A Current Affair in May 2024, Thompson said he enlisted in the army in 1991 and served less than three years as a reservist, largely in the Catering Corps.

 The matter of his service history has been referred to the State's Crime and Corruption Commission.
 Separately the Queensland State Department of Local Government asked the State Office of the Independent Assessor to investigate the councillor's conduct.